-North Dakota is not going to break out the report by teachers, but rather by teaching.
+North Dakota is not going to report by teachers, but rather by teaching.
 Using ineffective teaching data based on the evaluation models, the NDDPI will determine an ineffective teacher equivalent.

 - In the Danielson Model, Level One is defined as “Unsatisfactory”.

 - In the Marshall Model, Level One is defined as “Does Not Meet Standards”.

 - In the Marzano Model, Level One is defined as “Beginning” and Level Zero is defined as “Not Using”.